-Hannah Conover is the wife of Reverend William Conover and a very religious woman.
-She and William had a traveling show where he preached the learnings of the Bible and of God.
+Hannah Connover is the wife of Reverend William Connover and a very religious woman.
+She and William had a traveling show where he preached the teachings of the Bible and God.
 Her husband became a well known spokesman for the cause of human and mutant equality.
 This caused them great controversy, but also a lot of support, particularly by mutants whom where happy with them.
 Although the two had it good together, Hannah suffered from arthritis.
-This however did not stop them from their traveling religious group.
+This however did not stop them from keeping up with their traveling religious group.

 Mayor Story Arcs

 When a woman paramedic named Josey Thomas, whom was actually an alien Brood, offered to cure Hannah from her arthritis, she went along.
 She was however attacked by Josey and implanted with a Brood Queen egg.
 The Brood mind took over for some time and she started performing acts of healing in William's traveling religious tent show.
 She actually did not cure people, but infected them with Brood eggs, curing them of their ailments but turning into Brood subservient to her.
 Eventually, the X-Men found out about the Brood on earth and attacked them near Hannah and William's traveling show.
 A large battle ensued.
 The X-Men managed to kill of most of the Brood disciples, but Hannah and her husband where left untouched, as was Josey Thomas.

 Day of Wrath